semgrep/semgrep-docs/docs/semgrep-code/supported-languages-python.md

 # Python

 :::tip
 Semgrep’s Python coverage leverages framework-specific analysis capabilities that are not present in OSS.
 As a result, many framework specific Pro rules will **fail** to return findings if run on OSS.
-To ensure full security coverage, run: `semgrep login && semgrep ci`
+To ensure full security coverage, run: `semgrep login && semgrep ci`.
 :::

 ## Analysis Capabilities for Python